 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î All pupils have equal opportunity to interact socially with the whole primary age range regardless of age, ability and additional need.
 There are regular opportunities for 'buddying' sessions allowing older children and younger children to work together.
-Links with other schools e.g. through Sports teams play in local tournaments against other schools.
-Year 6 have multiple leadership opportunities to become school prefects if they display positive behaviours and effort in their learning consistently.
+Links with other schools e.g. through sporting events, allow pupils to interact with others.
+All pupils belong to a House group.
+Playground leaders support social interaction.
+All children have equal access to attend whole school trips/visits, after school clubs and shared experiences.
+Clubs take place both at lunchtime and either before or after school.
+Thrive/TIS/Emotional Coaching principals are used in whole class sessions.
+All teachers prepare a pictorial vocabulary check list at the beginning of every new topic which enables children with SEND or hearing impairments to learn key words before meeting them in lessons.
+Sports teams play in local tournaments against other schools.
+Year 6 have multiple leadership opportunities if they display positive behaviours and effort in their learning consistently.
 Social skills groups enable targeted children to receive support.
-Support from other agencies including the ASD team, the Social, Emotional & Behaviour Support Service and Educational Psychology are sought as necessary.
+Social groupings within classes are organised to support individuals.
+Social & Emotional interventions are used to help pupils develop their social skills.
+Support from other agencies including the ASD team, the Speech & Language Team, Educational Psychology are sought as necessary.
 Pupils are individually supported by TAs to enable their attendance at after school clubs as necessary.
-Adult 1:1 support is given to promote
+Adult 1:1 support is given to promote successful interactions and friendships.
+Social stories and Comic Strip Conversations are used to help children develop greater social understanding.
+Social & Emotional Interventions e.g. Thrive/TIS, Wild Tribe are used to support the development of social skills in individuals.
+Specialist communication aids both High Tech (e.g. Big Macks) and Low Tech (e.g. PECS, symbols and objects of reference, Core Communication Books) are used to support communication for individuals where and when necessary.
+The school works closely with other agencies working with pupils with speech, language and communication